Fiserv/universal-commerce/docs/documentation/Standard_Implementation_Guide.md

 }
 ```

 ## Explore the Connected Commerce (uCom) Services

-Kindly click on the links below to explore each endpoint.
+Click on the links below to explore each endpoint.

 >### Customer Services